What to do if you get seasick during your trip boat

 Question 8: Where can I get more information about boat sickness?

-answer: You can consult a doctor, pharmacist, or clinician specializing in marine health.
-There are also many online resources and support groups offering advice and experiences on how to manage boat sickness.
+Answer: You can consult a doctor, pharmacist, or clinician specializing in marine health.
+There are also many online resources and support groups that offer advice and experiences on how to manage boat sickness.

 We hope this guide helps you enjoy your boat trip without incident.
 Don't let seasickness ruin your adventure on the water.
 Have a safe trip!